The S.S.

 our meals are inclusive onboard the S.S.
 Catherine, one must not miss the Bouchons Lyonnais, small bistros, to lunch or admire on your visit.
 These

 pretty Lyonnais restaurants serve generous homestyle food, with artfully painted walls, checked tablecloths, and chalkboard menus.
-To find an authentic Bouchon simply look for the yellow plate with the face of Gnafron, a famous and witty
+To find an authentic Bouchon, simply look for the yellow plate with the face of Gnafron, a famous and witty

 Lyon hand puppet, representing the silk worker industry of France.
 No